techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (7265)
 SQL keyword is followed by the selection criteria that specify the rows to select in a query

-a.
-FROM
+A. FROM

-b.
-ORDER BY
+B. ORDER BY

-c.
-HAVING
+C. HAVING

-d.
-WHERE
+D. WHERE

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: